 of his brain that served as a mental waiting room for the many day-to-day practicalities he routinely ignored, Lord Durnleigh focussed on the fact that he would have to visit the House of the Grey Dragon soon, not only for his usual purpose of visiting, but also to discreetly - as ever - discuss certain matters with the new proprietor of the House.

-While he mused on the possibility of being able to smoke aboard ship, something that a part of himself knew was grasping at straws as he always left the preparation of the drug to the House’s attendants, Lord Durnleigh failed to notice that the Chinese maid, unseen due to her lowly status of maid, was watching him.
+While he mused on the possibility of being able to smoke aboard ship, something that a part of himself knew was grasping at straws as he always left the preparation of the drug to the House’s attendants, Lord Durnleigh failed to notice that the Chinese maid, unseen due to her lowly status, was watching him.
 It might be assumed that she was merely being scrupulous in her duty to keep Lord Durnleigh’s brandy snifter generously full, but this ignored the fact that Shen’s orders superseded those of the club’s: watch the gentleman closely.
 Find out more about him.
 Find the map.